-Mr. Janse van Rensburg, Chairman of the Board of Trustees welcomed everyone present at the 25th Annual General Meeting of Imperial and Motus Medical Aid.
+Mr. Janse van Rensburg, Chairman of the Board of Trustees welcomed everyone present at the 26th Annual General Meeting of Imperial and Motus Medical Aid.
 He extended a welcome to his fellow Trustees and Scheme Officials present.

-He indicated that given the COVID-19 pandemic is still with us, the Board of Trustees of Imperial Motus Med ("Board") has, in the circumstances, determined that it is necessary, prudent, and preferable that the AGM be held by way of electronic participation only, and not by way of a physical meeting.
-The AGM was accordingly held through electronic communication, as was permitted by the Council for Medical Schemes and the registered Scheme Rules.
-The Scheme has retained the services of The Meeting Specialist Proprietary Limited ("TMS") who hosted the AGM remotely on an interactive electronic platform and facilitated electronic participation.
-In addition, TMS has been appointed to act as scrutineer for purposes of checking Proxy Forms deposited for this meeting.

-In terms of Rule 23.3.1 of the Registered Scheme rules, only persons who have been reasonably verified had the right to participate in the meeting.
-This extends to persons who were in possession of a valid Proxy Form which was filed in accordance with the Notice of the Annual General Meeting, and members who are reflected in the Register as at the Record Date for this meeting.
+Given the COVID-19 pandemic still with us, the Board of Trustees of Imperial Motus Med ("Board") has, in the circumstances, determined that it was necessary, prudent, and preferable that the AGM be held by way of electronic participation only, and not by way of a physical meeting.
+The AGM was accordingly held through electronic communication, as permitted by the Council for Medical Schemes.
+The Scheme has retained the services of The Meeting Specialist Proprietary Limited ("TMS") to remotely host the AGM on an interactive electronic platform, to facilitate electronic participation and voting by members, if required.
+TMS was further appointed to act as scrutineer for purposes of checking Proxy Forms deposited for use and for counting votes should it be required.
+Mr. Janse van Rensburg indicated that, in terms of Rule 23.3.1 of the Registered Scheme rules, only persons who have been reasonably verified have the right to participate in, and vote at, this meeting.
+This extended to persons who were in possession of a valid Proxy Form which has been filed in accordance with the Notice of the Annual General Meeting, and members who who are reflected in the Register as at the Record Date for this meeting.
+Mr. Janse van Rensburg took the attendees through some essential quidelines for the meeting and how they could participate.